 Again, let us remember that pain signifies that something is wrong in our body.
 Pain is typically a precursor to injury.
 Therefore, pain is your body’s way of communicating (or even screaming, if you will) that you should stop what you are doing immediately before things get worse.

-Pushing through pain can lead to injuries.
+Running through pain can lead to injuries.

 Pushing through injuries can lead to things like forced downtime (“6 to 8 weeks” feels like a life sentence to runners), a boot or cast, or even worse…the surgeons knife.
 Trust me, once you wind up down this path, you will quickly regret every single second that you didn’t listen to your body as it pleaded you to stop, and instead pushed through the pain.

 The things you should do when you experience pain while running are as follows:

 2. Assess the situation.